 Calorie Calculator

-Calculate your Basal Metabolic Rate (BMR) and Total Daily Energy Expenditure (TDEE) using the Mifflin-St Jeor formula.
-Find your target calories for weight loss, maintenance, or gain.
+Calculate BMR and TDEE with the Mifflin-St Jeor formula.
+Find target calories for weight loss, maintenance, or gain.

 How to Use